What is ube?

 - ½ cup (4 ounces or 113 grams) ube halaya jam

 - 1 teaspoon purple food coloring

 - ½ teaspoon pure vanilla extract

-- Position a rack in the center of the oven and preheat the oven to 350°F. Line two half sheet pans with parchment paper.
+- Prep your oven and pans.
+Position a rack in the center of the oven and preheat the oven to 350°F. Line two half sheet pans with parchment paper.

-- In a medium bowl, whisk together the flour, baking ppowder, and salt.
+- Make the cookie dough.
+In a medium bowl, whisk together the flour, baking powder, and salt.

 - In the bowl of a stand mixer fitted with the paddle attachment, combine the sugar and butter.
 Beat on medium-high until light, fluffy, and doubled in volume, 3 to 5 minutes.
 Reduce the mixer to low and add the egg; beat until just combined.
 Use a rubber spatula to scrape down the bottom and sides of the bowl.
 With the mixer on low, add the ube halaya jam, purple food coloring, ube extract, and vanilla extract, beating until combined and completely purple, 1 to 2 minutes.
 Gradually add the dry ingredients and beat until just combined.
 Scrape down the bottom and sides of the bowl once more, and beat on low for an additional 30 seconds.